reversefold/util/README.md

 [Available on pypi](https://pypi.python.org/pypi/reversefold.util)

-This is a connection of various command-line scripts and libraries which have come in useful over the years I've worked with Python.
+This is a collection of various command-line scripts and libraries which have come in useful over the years I've worked with Python.

 ## log.py